SkySchermer/uweclang/Python Tutorial.md

 ```

 Notice that lists can contain just about anything, including other lists.
-To find the length of a list use the builtin `len` function:
+To find the length of a list use the built-in [`len`](https://docs.python.org/3/library/functions.html#len) function:

 ```python
 >>> len(my_list_of_items)